 Mood Walks groups are led by local community organizations.
 Lead Organizations assume all leadership and responsibility for their group, especially regarding interactions with participants who may be experiencing mental health issues.

-Local hiking clubs, parks and conservation areas, urban green space initiatives, schools, and other community partners will also be supported in establishing lasting relationships with community agencies participating in Mood Walks.
-What these partnerships look like may vary from site to site as all partners work together to determine the best way to utilize each other’s strengths while respecting each partner’s available time and resources.
+Local hiking clubs, parks and conservation areas, urban green space initiatives, schools, and other community partners are encouraged to establish lasting relationships with community agencies participating in Mood Walks.
+What these partnerships look like may vary as all partners work together to determine the best way to utilize each other’s strengths while respecting each partner’s available time and resources.

 Here are some ways we envision you might volunteer or support a Mood Walks group:

-- Provide transportation — help Mood Walks participants get to and from hiking trails.
+- Provide transportation — help participants get to and from hiking trails

-- Spread the word — if you are social media-savvy, you could promote the Mood Walks group using your website or Twitter account.
+- Spread the word — promote Mood Walks using your website or Twitter

 Who Can Be a Volunteer?